jaeyk/jaeyk.github.io/index.md

 I hold a Ph.D. in political science from UC Berkeley.
 Since 2020, I have co-developed [the Mapping Modern Agora project](https://snfagora.jhu.edu/project/mapping-the-modern-agora/), incubated at the SNF Agora Institute at Johns Hopkins University, which utilizes big data and machine learning to map the U.S. civil society at scale.

+I currently serve on the advisory board of [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS).

 ### Travel & Talks (2024)

 * January 11, Data Science Seminar, University of Washington.
 Invited speaker.